ikki4/OneTab-Backup/README.md

    - Under Settings, select `Specific user` make sure that is your username.
    - Hit `OK` twice, and it should work.
 5. It's also possible to use `pyinstaller` to make an executable of the script to make it easier to run.
 Follow this [tutorial](https://datatofish.com/executable-pyinstaller/) to do that.

+## How it works

+After trying out [other solutions](https://github.com/itsjoshthedeveloper/backupOneTab/issues/1), I found out that this folder: `C:\Users\<Username>\AppData\Local\Google\Chrome\User Data\Default\Local Extension Settings\chphlpgkkbolifaimnlloiipkdnihall` contains a .log file that has multiple lines, each containing many Onetab backups.
+I noticed that the string with the latest backup is usually in the end of the .log file, and I also noticed that copying all the files in that folder and later restoring them was not enough for Onetab to restore the saved tabs.

+So far, Onetab has not released an official way to parse through that file or to automatically backup the saved tabs, so I wrote my own.
+It's not perfect, since it does not store information like tab groups' names and their status (stared, locked, etc), but it mimics pretty well Onetab's manual Export feature.